mindfultatiana/mindfultatiana/README.md

 # Data Driven Marketing Professional
 Hi, my name is Tatiana Mathis and I am a Marketer, Programmer, and Data Analyst.
 I got my MBA in Marketing in 2019, which showed me consumer behavior, market research, statistics, and calculus with an emphasis on changes in the market.
 I fell in love.
-I had worked as a marketer for several private sector business, a couple nonprofits, and spent years as a tech founder for Comm Geeks LLC a small web development firm.
+I had worked as a marketer for several private sector business, a couple nonprofits, and spent years as a founder of Comm Geeks LLC a small web development firm.

 I wanted to keep up with my industry, learn more about machine learning, and make better predictive decisions for my customers so I jumped into learning code and data science.
 Now here I am growing my knowledge and finally finding my purpose.
 I love research and building things that help people.
+I am becoming more and more interested in full stack data science and learning about cybersecurity and MLOps.
 I'm excited to be a beginner in something new everyday.
 And though going from the business side to the tech side is an unusual route, I can see how every step helps inform my perspective along the way.

 <img src="https://github.com/mindfultatiana/mindfultatiana/assets/13071148/ee4c3823-4746-456e-a8ec-4d4894fd91d8" width="300">